Accessibility Services at Leddy Library

 The Leddy Library is committed to providing access for all of our students.
-To this end we liaise with the University of Windsor's Student Disability Services office.
-Students with particular needs are advised to contact Student Disability Services in order to take advantage of the services provided.
+To this end we liaise with the University of Windsor's Student Accessibility Services office.
+Students with particular needs are advised to contact Student Accessability Services in order to take advantage of the services provided.

 - Access to the Library

 - Obtaining Alternate Format Materials

 - Computers & Technology

 - Assistive Technology / Devices Provided by Student Accessibility Services @ Leddy

 Access to the Library

 The Leddy Library occupies two buildings and is accessed via the entrance on the south side of the main building.
 The entrance is ramped to facilitate wheelchair access.
 Inside, all floors in both library buildings are serviced by elevators.
 The two buildings are connected by a walkway on the first and second floors.
 In the Main Building, the elevators are located on the north side of the main stairway in the centre of the building.
 In the West Building, the elevator is located on the west wall beside the main stairway.

 Universal washrooms are located on the basement floor in the Leddy West Building and on every floor in the Main Building.

 Students who need help identifying and retrieving materials from library stacks should ask for assistance at the Reference Help Centre.
 Staff there should be able to accommodate requests for a small number of items on a needs basis.
 If the number of items is greater than 5, or the staff are occupied, please contact Art Rhyno.